-As a preliminary diagnosis for the power lock and remote keyless entry systems, note the system operation while you actuate both the Lock and Unlock functions with the power lock switches and the remote keyless entry transmitter.
-Then, proceed as follows: • If the system fails to function with either the switches or the transmitter, see the Circuit Breaker diagnosis in this group.
+As a preliminary diagnosis for the power lock and Remote Keyless Entry (RKE) systems, note the system operation while you actuate both the Lock and Unlock functions with the power lock switches and the RKE transmitter.
+Then, proceed as follows:

-• If the system functions with both switches, but not with the transmitter, see the Remote Keyless Entry Transmitter diagnosis in this group.

-• If the system functions with the transmitter, but not with one or both switches, see the Door Module diagnosis in this group.

-• If one lock motor fails to operate with the switches or the transmitter, see the Power Lock Motor diagnosis in this group.
+- If the power lock system fails to function with either the power lock switches or the RKE transmitter, see the Circuit Breaker diagnosis in this group. - If the power lock system functions with both power lock switches, but not with the RKE transmitter, see the Remote Keyless Entry Transmitter diagnosis in this group. - If the power lock system functions with the RKE transmitter, but not with one or both power lock switches, see the Door Module diagnosis in this group. - If one power lock motor fails to operate with the power lock switches or the RKE transmitter, see the Power Lock Motor diagnosis in this group.